WB TET Syllabus Download PDF – প্রাইমারি টেট সিলেবাস

 LANGUAGE COMPREHENSION

-Two unseen prose passages (discursive or literary or narrative or scientific) with questions on comprehension, grammar and verbal ability.
+Two unseen prose passages (discursive or literary narrative or scientific) with questions on comprehension, grammar, and verbal ability.

 • Challenges of teaching language in diverse classrooms: language difficulties, errors and disorders.